BofA Securities lifts Carrier Global Corporation [CARR] price estimate. Who else is bullish?

-Carrier Global Corporation [NYSE: CARR] price surged by 0.27 percent to reach at $0.12.
+Carrier Global Corporation [NYSE: CARR] closed the trading session at $43.52 on 11/29/22.
+The day’s price range saw the stock hit a low of $43.08, while the highest price level was $43.73.
 The company report on November 15, 2022 that Schedule Change for Carrier Presentation at the Stephens Annual Investment Conference.

 Sponsored